 The participants have developed their creative skills through ongoing mentoring and support.
 Participants have also reported growth in soft skills such as confidence, communication and improvement in mental well-being.

-Specialisms including drawing, textiles and embroidery have been developed in the studio and the results of this time spent exploring can be seen this Autumn as their work is displayed in Shrewsbury at the Visual Arts Network throughout the whole of September.
+Specialisms including drawing, textiles and embroidery have been developed in the studio and the results of this time spent exploring was evident at their Free Medicine September Exhibition in Shrewsbury at the Visual Arts Network.

-If you would like to find out more, or think you or someone you know might be interested in becoming part of DASH's Young Artists Programming, please contact:
+If you would like to find out more, or think you or someone you know might be interested in becoming part of DASH's Young Artists Programming, please contact DASH and sign up to the DASH newsletter for regular updates and opportunities.

 “This is more support than I’ve ever been given at college, it’s great to know I can actually talk to someone about my films and animations and get advice”